yonathandevpro/Avatar-Components/README.md

 4. Start the development server:
     ```bash
-    npm start
+    npm run dev
     ```

-5. Open your browser and go to `http://localhost:3000` to view the app.
+5. Open your browser and go to `http://localhost:5173` to view the app.

 ## Usage